franciskershaw/game-of-fives/testing.md

 *Duplicate functions when called by click events*

 Through my use of *console.log* messages when developing my console-only version of the game, I noticed the functions assigning values to the user's input (the clicking of a fist or palm icon to denote 0 or 5) were being called twice on the second round of the game.
 This doubling up of the functions would then occur again for the next round, and so on.
-Suffice to say that this played havock with my game variables!
+Suffice to say that this played havoc with my game variables!

 I did a bit of research to understand why this was happening, as to me it made no sense that the functions would be called twice.
 Fortunately the fix was simple to find and implement via the jQuery documentation, as it turns out I simply needed to reset my click events after use. **The .off('click) method fixed the problem by removing the event handler after it had been used, thus allowing it to be used again on the next round.**

 *Mute button*

 Introducing sound effects to my project was an unfamiliar process and caused a few issues that needed fixing.
-I was inititally using my game variable (game.soundsOn = true) to decide at each stage whether the sounds should be played - with false being assigned if a user clicked on the mute button.
+I was initially using my game variable (game.soundsOn = true) to decide at each stage whether the sounds should be played - with false being assigned if a user clicked on the mute button.
 However once I decided to use local storage to assign a true or false value, sounds stopped working altogether for a while.
 It was again through the use of *console.log* that I worked out that the issue was to do with the local storage data being exclusively displayed as strings, instead of actual boolean values. **To fix this, I simply rewrote the necessary sections of my code as strings ("true" or "false" instead of true or false)**

 One final problem remained once the sounds were back up and running, in that no sounds would play as a default setting for first time visitors to the gamepage.
 This it turns out was because I had not told my code what to do if the value on local storage was *null*. **This was fixed with the addition of a simple if statement that ensured sounds.On === "true" in this situation.**